A Man Named Ted

-There’s a man named Ted who lives in a convalescent home near our house.
+There’s a man named Ted who lives in a senior home near our house.

 Again, I wondered…